1973 NCAA University Division basketball championship game: Background

-UCLA
+UCLA Bruins

 The Bruins were coached by John Wooden, who was in his 25th season with the team.
 UCLA entered the 1972–73 season as the six-time defending national champions, and the Bruins were coming off of an undefeated 30–0 season in 1971–72.
 Five players on UCLA's roster later played in the National Basketball Association (NBA).
 Center Bill Walton was the Bruins' top scorer and rebounder, averaging 20.4 points and 16.9 rebounds.
 Forward Jamaal Wilkes added 14.8 points and 7.3 rebounds per game, while forward Larry Farmer and guard Larry Hollyfield also averaged more than 10 points per game.
 Other players included centers Ralph Drollinger and Swen Nater, forwards Dave Meyers and Vince Carson, and guards Tommy Curtis, Greg Lee, and Pete Trgovich.

 The preseason Associated Press (AP) Poll ranked the Bruins as the number one team in the country.
 UCLA's first game was on November 25, 1972, against Wisconsin; the Bruins won by a 41-point margin.
 In each of their first six non-conference games, all of which were held at Pauley Pavilion, they won by double digits; during this stretch, Pittsburgh was the only team to lose against UCLA by less than 20 points.
 An 85–72 victory over Drake improved the Bruins to 7–0, before Illinois became the first team to keep the final score within 10 points, as UCLA claimed a 71–64 win in their game on December 30.